aksnzhy/xlearn/README.md

 ## What is xLearn?

 xLearn is a ***high performance***, ***easy-to-use***, and ***scalable*** machine learning package, including linear model (LR), factorization machines (FM), and field-aware factorization machines (FFM), which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving machine learning problems on large-scale sparse data, which is very common in Internet services such as online advertisement and recommender systems in recent years.
-If you are the user  of liblinear, libfm, or libffm, now xLearn is your another better choice.
+If you are the user  of liblinear, libfm, and libffm, now xLearn is your another better choice.

 [Get Started!
 (English)](http://xlearn-doc.readthedocs.io/en/latest/index.html)